dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 A logged user can subscribe to certain types of objects.
-Currently subscribable objects are those of type Chart, EventChart, EventReport, Map, ReportTable and Visualization. *Note that, by version **2.37**, Chart and ReportTable should be replaced Visualization.*
+Currently subscribable objects are those of type Chart, EventChart, EventReport, Map, ReportTable and Visualization.

+> **Note**
+>
+> The Chart and ReportTable objects are deprecated.
+Use Visualization instead.

 To get the subscribers of an object (return an array of user IDs) you can make a *GET* request: